Christian X: Death

-On his death in Amalienborg Palace, Copenhagen, in 1947, Christian X was interred along with other members of the Danish royal family in Roskilde Cathedral near Copenhagen.
-Although he had been behind the politics of Erik Scavenius, a cloth armband of the type worn by members of the Danish resistance movement was placed on his coffin under a castrum doloris.
+Christian X died at the Amalienborg Palace in Copenhagen, on 20 April 1947, at the age of 76.
+Christian X was interred along with other members of the Danish royal family in Roskilde Cathedral near Copenhagen.
+A cloth armband of the type worn by members of the Danish resistance movement was placed on his coffin under a castrum doloris.

 Legends

-On 22 November 1942, The Washington Post published a photograph of Christian X; calling him, facetiously, a victim of Hitler, and stating that the nation of this monarch did not oppose German occupation with arms.
-It became then important for Danish Americans to prove the contrary, and a number of stories were invented in the turmoil of the war.
+On 22 November 1942, The Washington Post published a photograph of Christian X, facetiously calling him a victim of Hitler, and stated that the nation of this monarch did not oppose German occupation with arms.
+It then became important for Danish Americans to prove the contrary, and a number of stories were invented in the turmoil of the war.
 The most successful of these was the legend of the King wearing the yellow star to support the Jews.

 King Christian used to ride daily through the streets of Copenhagen unaccompanied while the people stood and waved to him.
 One apocryphal story relates that one day, a German soldier remarked to a young boy that he found it odd that the King would ride with no bodyguard.
 The boy reportedly replied, "All of Denmark is his bodyguard."
 This story was recounted in Nathaniel Benchley's bestselling book Bright Candles as well as in Lois Lowry's book Number the Stars.
-The contemporary patriotic song "Der rider en Konge" (There Rides a King) centers on the King's rides.
+The contemporary patriotic song "Der rider en Konge" ("There Rides a King") centers on the King's rides.
 In this song, the narrator replies to a foreigner's inquiry about the King's lack of a guard that "he is our freest man" and that the King is not shielded by physical force but that "hearts guard the king of Denmark."

 Another popular, but apocryphal, legend carried by the American press concerned the supposed flying of the German flag over the Hotel d'Angleterre (then being used as the German military headquarters in Copenhagen).
-The King, riding by and seeing the flag, tells a German sentry that this is a violation of the armistice agreement and that the flag must be taken down.
-The sentry replies that this will not be done.
-The King then says if the flag is not taken down, he will send a Danish soldier to take it down.
-The sentry responds, "The soldier will be shot."
-The King replies "the Danish soldier will be me."
+The King, riding by and seeing the flag, told a German sentry that it was a violation of the armistice agreement and that the flag must be taken down.
+The sentry replied that this would not be done.
+The King then said that if the flag was not taken down, he would send a Danish soldier to take it down.
+The sentry responded, "The soldier will be shot."
+The King replied, "the Danish soldier will be me."
 According to the story, the flag was taken down.